 Our legacy began over 30 years as the Parliamentary Information Technology Committee (PITCOM).
 We continue the tradition of innovation and inviting diverse stakeholders to join the conversation by hosting numerous high-level discussions to exchange ideas to strengthen the UK’s position as a leading digital economy.

 Join engaged Parliamentarians and industry thought leaders interested in energising UK innovation.
-Members support and attend our events while contributing to the discussion to strengthen the UK’s digital economy.
-Companies and organisations are eligible for industry membership with fees based on organisational turnover.
-To learn more about the benefits of joining PICTFOR, please click the link below to go to our page on becoming a member.
+Those involved support and attend our events while contributing to the discussion to strengthen the UK’s digital economy.
+To learn more about the benefits of getting involved with PICTFOR, please click the link below.

-Join PICTFOR to support our events which discuss ideas to strengthen the UK’s digital economy.
-Benefits of becoming a member include the following:
+Get involved in our events and discuss ideas to strengthen the UK’s digital economy.
+Benefits of getting involved include the following:

-Gain access to events: We facilitate a busy events programme of 1-2 members-only events each month, providing plenty of opportunities to engage.
+Play an active role: We facilitate a busy events programme of 1-2 events each month, providing plenty of opportunities to engage.

-Join fellow thought-leaders: Our industry members comprise a wide range of companies including some of the most well-known international tech companies, national media and communications organisations, some of the most rapidly growing innovative UK-based companies, accelerator and incubator programmes, significant membership organisations and excellent universities.
+Meet fellow thought-leaders: Those involved comprise a wide range of companies including some of the most well-known international tech companies, national media and communications organisations, some of the most rapidly growing innovative UK-based companies, accelerator and incubator programmes, significant membership organisations, policy makers, and excellent universities.

-Broaden your networks: In addition to our substantial industry membership, we enjoy strong Parliamentarian engagement which is constantly increasing; we have one of the highest number of Parliamentarian officers of any APPG and 100 different Parliamentarians attended at least one of our events in 2017.
+Hear a wide range of views: We enjoy strong parliamentarian engagement which is constantly increasing; we have one of the highest numbers of parliamentarian officers of any APPG and 100 different parliamentarians attended at least one of our events in 2021.

-Diversify the ways you engage: Our annual programme consists of many different types of events across the year including panel events, roundtable discussions, Parliamentary briefings, a Summer Reception, CEO Forum roundtables reserved exclusively for corporate-level members and a high-level Annual Dinner (additional cost for attendees at the dinner).
+Diversify the ways you engage: Our annual programme consists of many different types of events across the year including panel events, roundtable discussions, parliamentary briefings, a Summer Reception and a high-level Annual Dinner.

 Our Parliamentary Members